What a joy it would be to echo with confidence that receiving mercy is natural and giving it just as intuitive. But mercy has an inherent problem.

 Many of us have been there.
 We feel a person who has wounded us deserves destruction.
 They deserve pain and suffering and rejection because of what they’ve done.
 You may be right.
 They may deserve it.

 Or maybe you can’t understand their situation.
 You have never struggled with what they are struggling with so you are calloused, uncaring, and slow to give mercy.
 Mercy is wonderful thing to receive, but a frustration if it is given at our expense, as Jonah so depicted.

 It makes God’s declaration that much more compelling.
 How are we to LOVE mercy?

 Paul stated, “May the Lord make your love increase and overflow for each other and for everyone else, just as ours does for you.”
 (1 Thes 3:12).

 It’s the “everyone else” that gets us.
 “Each other” signifies familiarity.
 “Everyone else” indicates unfamiliarity.
 Our love is not to grow for one and not the other.
 It’s fascinating that love is limitless yet retains the ability to grow within us.
 To what extent?
 To the extent that we love mercy as much as Jesus loves mercy.
-Mercy is sacrificial.
+Mercy, after all, is sacrificial by nature.

 To love mercy is to lay down our lives for the unfamiliar over and over and over again.
-They may not look like you, act like you, smell like you, or done what you would have done (or what they should have done), yet they are deserving of the Father’s love because of Jesus sacrifice.
+They may not look like you, act like you, smell like you, or do what they should have done, yet they are deserving of the Father’s love because of Jesus’ sacrifice.
 Unlimited love became the path to unreasonable mercy.